Department for Education: Responsibilities

-The department is led by the Secretary of State for Education.
-The Permanent Secretary from December 2020 is Susan Acland-Hood.
+The department is led by the secretary of state for education.
+The permanent secretary from December 2020 is Susan Acland-Hood.
 DfE is responsible for education, children's services, higher and further education policy, apprenticeships, and wider skills in England, and equalities.
 The predecessor department employed the equivalent of 2,695 staff as of April 2008 and as at June 2016, DfE had reduced its workforce to the equivalent of 2,301 staff.
 In 2015–16, the DfE has a budget of £58.2bn, which includes £53.6bn resource spending and £4.6bn of capital investments.

 Ministers

-The Department for Education's ministers are as follows:
+The Department for Education's ministers are as follows, with cabinet members in bold:

 Board

 The management board is made up of: